South London derby: Wimbledon FC and AFC Wimbledon

 The 2003 relocation and 2004 renaming of Wimbledon F.C. as Milton Keynes Dons meant that a South London derby team was lost.
-In 2002 some Wimbledon supporters formed a new team, AFC Wimbledon, based at Kingsmeadow in Kingston upon Thames.
+In 2002 the majority of Wimbledon supporters formed a new team, AFC Wimbledon, based at Kingsmeadow in Kingston upon Thames.
 The non-League club started in the Combined Counties League, and played their first competitive South London derby on 9 November 2009, losing 4–1 away at Millwall in an FA Cup first-round match.
 Having worked their way up through non-League with five promotions in nine seasons, AFC Wimbledon were promoted first into Football League Two for the 2011–12 season.
 They spent five seasons at that level before being promoted into League One for the 2016–17 season, where they competed in the same league as Charlton Athletic and Millwall.

 Wimbledon FC's derby results

 Wimbledon played their first South London derby against Millwall on 5 April 1980, a game which ended 2–2.
 On 24 March 2004, they played their last derby also against Millwall, which they lost 0–1.
 Their record in all competitions against Charlton, Crystal Palace and Millwall is as follows: